AndrewEastwood/enhanced-analytics/README.md

 ### 2.2.FB Pixel (Server+UI)

-This examples shows how to send server-side (NextJs) fb events and then re-process then from the UI.
+This examples shows how to send server-side (NextJs) fb events and then re-process them from the UI.

 ```tsx
 import { GetServerSideProps } from "next";